Women Rarely The Boss

 In She’s (Rarely) The Boss, New York Times columnist Nicholas Kristof recounts a discussion he had with Facebook COO Sheryl Sandberg at the World Economic Forum in Davos.
 Ms. Sandberg is the author the book Lean In that offers practical advice and insights on cultivating C-level diversity for executive women.
 She developed her thought-provoking ideas in a speech she gave at TED — a talk I featured in an earlier post — and later at Barnard College during commencement.

 - 17 percent of American Fortune 500 board seats are held by women

 - 3 percent of board chairs are women

 - Only 18 percent of women aspire to be top executives compared to 36% of the men, according to a McKinsey survey

 - 7 percent of the women, but 57% of the women attempted to negotiate a higher initial salary offer, according to a study of Carnegie Mellon MBA Graduates.

-Sandberg believes one reason women are rarely the boss is messaging.
+Sheryl Sandberg advises women not to lean back, but to lean in.
+She believes one reason women are rarely the boss is messaging.
 She’s observed women internalize “messages that say it’s wrong to be outspoken, aggressive, more powerful than men.
-We lower our own expectations of what we can achieve. ” It is an empowering message for to women leaders to take note of our hesitations and to “lean in”.
+We lower our own expectations of what we can achieve. ” It is an empowering message for women leaders to take note of our hesitations and to “lean in”.

 Assertiveness is a Good Thing